Resources

 It is our hope that with all of these precautions in place we won’t get sick, but if or when we test positive for the Coronavirus we will let you know as soon as possible so that you may take appropriate action.

-We still reach out the day before your appointment to make sure you are in good health and to disclose any exposures or illnesses we are managing .
+When you get your reminder email and texts in the days before your appointment, please let us know if there is any question about exposure or your own good health.
+We will disclose any exposures or illnesses we are managing in a timely manner as well.
 Our policy is to make sure everyone has the information they need to make the right decision for themselves and their families in this dynamic time.

 In 2020, 2021, and much of 2022, this was true: